-There has been some easing of key metrics that measure the intensity of the market.
-Interest rates have begun to rise, active listings are increasing, sales volume has dropped, and the ratio of selling price to list price has declined along with average sale prices.
+There has been an easing of key metrics that measure the intensity of the market.
+Interest rates are higher, sales volume is lower, active listings are up, and multiple offer situations are down along with average sale prices.

-Supply is low, with 1.3 months of inventory (MOI) for the region.
+Supply is low to moderate, with 2.3 months of inventory (MOI) for the entire region, and much higher levels in some Durham communities.
 (This means that at the current pace of sales, with no new listings, all inventory would be sold within this time frame).

-In May, transactions reported thus far had selling prices averaging 1,025,527 in Durham Region, with the average property selling at 108.8% of list price (SP/LP).
-This is a 4.6% decrease from last month and a 13.7% increase from last year.
+In January, transactions reported thus far had selling prices averaging 896,796 in Durham Region, with the average property selling at 99.2% of list price (SP/LP).
+This is a 2.6% increase from last month and a 23.5% decrease from last year.

-The average selling price of detached homes is just over 1.1 million overall, as summarized in the above map.
+The average selling price of detached homes is just under 990,000 overall, as summarized in the above map.

-Townhouse sale prices are now averaging just over 900,000 across the region.
+Townhouse sale prices are now averaging just under 815,000 across the region.

-If you look at the selling price to list price ratios in the top chart, most communities are still showing sales at levels well above list price.
-The following chart shows the trend - another key indicator of why the market has been so hot, and also illustrates how things are easing this spring.
+If you look at the top chart's selling price to list price ratios, some communities in south Durham still show sales at levels close to list price.
+The following chart shows the trend - another key indicator of why the market had been so hot and illustrates how things have softened.

 Of particular note is how the sale price to list price ratio has dropped at a much sharper rate than selling prices.
 This is due to two factors.
-First, more listings are being pulled off the market after not getting the results they wanted on the offer date published, then re-listed at a higher price with no offer date.
-Second, more listings are being posted with no offer date at all, and a list price that is more in line with comparable sales.
+First, more listings are being pulled off the market after not getting the results they wanted on the offer date published (with a lower than market list price), then re-listed at a (more realistic) higher price with no offer date.
+Second, more listings are being posted with no offer date, and a list price is more in line with recent comparable sales.

-Days on market (DOM) averaged 9.6 days.
-DOM is the number of days it takes for a property to be sold firm, or without conditions.
+Days on market (DOM) averaged 21.9 days.
+DOM is the number of days it takes for a property to be sold firm, or without any remaining conditions.

 Should new listings rise at a pace that is faster than current sales, then there would be more inventory for the pool of buyers to choose from, which will have the effect of reducing the sale price to list price ratio, then months of inventory stat, which leans the market closer to a balanced market.

-The pace of sales was at 38.2 units per day - up 5.3% from last month and down 26.9% from the same period last year.
-Given that the average property sold at well above list price, the slower pace of sales versus 2021 isn't solely due to low buyer demand.
-There is still a shortage of supply, although that factor has narrowed as the spring market progresses.
+The pace of sales was at 13.1 units per day - up 7.1% from last month and down 32.5% from the same period last year.
+Given that the average property sold at close to the list price, the slower pace of sales versus 2021 isn't solely due to decreased buyer demand.
+There is still a serious shortage of supply in the marketplace.

-Buyers will continue to find multiple offers common through most price points.
+Buyers will continue to find multiple offers in some situations and price ranges, particularly at lower price points.
 They are highly advised to get prepared - have their mortgage preapproval ready before looking at homes, and be prepared to view homes via photos and virtual tours as soon as they reach the market.
+With interest rates being volatile, and mortgage qualification rules under review, locking in a rate is more important than ever.
 Speak with your agent to discuss the process to move forward.

 For those of you considering selling (or buying), brand makes a big difference.
 When marketing a property, the size of the company and its network combined with the productivity of its agents can make a huge difference in the outcome.
-The following chart shows listing sales by brand in May:
+The following chart shows listing sales by major brands over the last 3 months: